j0nimost/Gravitee-Script/README.md

 ### Why this script?
 As the complexity of your services increases you may find yourself periodically restarting your services to ensure optimal perfomance.

-Since restarting gravitee can be slow at times this scripts will handle that for you.
+Since restarting Gravitee can be slow at times and this script will handle that for you.

 #### NOTE: THIS IS FOR THE LINUX ENVIRONMENT